 Flexibility: PPC campaigns can be easily adjusted and modified to meet the changing needs of a business.
 For example, if a business wants to increase its ad budget or target a new group of customers, it can make those changes quickly and easily.

 Cost-effective: One of the biggest benefits of PPC ads is that they're cost-effective; you only pay if someone clicks.
 For the same reason, you get fast, visible results from those clicks.
 PPC ads allow for laser focus on your ideal prospect and aren't affected by algorithm changes.
 While you shouldn't sideline your inbound marketing efforts, PPC can help you generate leads while your inbound strategies mature.

 Brand visibility: PPC can help increase brand visibility and recognition.
 By placing ads on popular search engines and websites, businesses can get their brand in front of a large audience, even if they don't have a high organic search ranking.

-Mobile advertising: With the increasing popularity of mobile devices, PPC can be an effective way to reach potential customers on the go.
-Most PPC platforms offer mobile advertising options, allowing businesses to reach mobile users through their ads.
+Mobile advertising: With the increasing popularity of mobile devices, PPC can effectively reach potential customers on the go.
+Most PPC platforms offer mobile advertising options, allowing businesses to reach users through ads.